SQLek/wiydziomka/README.md

 ## Last words

-We aimed for `minimal plan`, just finish even on last place is success.
+We aimed for `minimal plan`, just finish, even on last place is success.
 In extremale case of wining any prize, we prefear to give up it to charity, of Theo choosing.